Practical 3: RISC-V Coding and Procedures

 Running a program

-1. There should be a practical03 directory in your repository.
-Inside, there should be a p1 folder.
+1. There should be a p1 directory in your repository.
 Inside that directory there should be a p1.asm file.

-2. Open it in RARS, by going to File > Open and browse to your practical01/p1 folder.
+2. Open it in RARS, by going to File > Open and browse to your repository's p1 folder.
 The file's contents should appear in the editor panel.
-Look over the file.
+Look over the file in your Edit panel.

-2. The .text part defines the actual assembly code in this program.
-Labels can be added arbitrarily to this code (no need to declare a global variable for most labels).
-You can refer to registers by number or name.
+The .text part defines the actual assembly code of the program.
+Labels can be added arbitrarily in this segment and you can use registers by number or by name.

 1. The text segment window looks messy, but each instruction has five columns of data.
 The first column is a checkbox that allows us to set a breakpoint.
 The second is the address of the instruction.
 The third item is the hexadecimal representation of the machine instruction.
 The fourth item is (basically) the assembly language representation of the machine instruction.
 The fifth item (if it's present) is the actual line of code (and line number) from the source file that generated the machine instruction shown in the "Basic" column.